Doctor Who fandom: Conventions

 Many Doctor Who conventions are held worldwide.
 The first one in 1977 was organised by the Doctor Who Appreciation Society and continued in the UK as the long running PANOPTICON.
 Other past conventions include the Manchester-based Manopticon and Swindon-based Leisure Hives and Honeycomb.
-More recently, the company 10th Planet has held conventions such as Bad Wolf, Dimensions and Invasion.
+More recently, the company 10th Planet has held conventions such as Bad Wolf, Dimensions, and Invasion.
 There was also Regenerations in Wales, and other signing events held on the Strand by London-based Scificollector.
-The DWAS has re-established itself as an event organiser too, and whilst Panopticon, a name still associated with the Society, has not been held since 2003, other brands, namely 'Time' and 'Doctor Who Unleashed' are well known among fans.

-In Australia a variety of events (half day "parties," or full-scale conventions) have been organised, many "Whoventions" being held in Sydney by the Doctor Who Club of Australia, and by some other clubs in various states.
-The high cost of travel and small population base makes it hard to pay for many of the stars, so many events have been organised at short notice during any visits by a star, or other person linked to the show, such as Jon Pertwee (1980), Peter Davison and Janet Fielding (both 1983).
+In Australia, a variety of events have been organised, many "Whoventions" being held in Sydney by the Doctor Who Club of Australia, and by some other clubs in various states.
+Many events have been organised at short notice during any visits by a star, or other person linked to the show, such as Jon Pertwee (1980), Peter Davison and Janet Fielding (both 1983).

-North America's first events were based in Los Angeles in 1979 and 1980 with Who One (featuring Tom Baker).
-Soon followed an enormous convention heyday during the 1980s in the Chicago area with the Spirit of Light events, which attracted many thousands of fans due to the show's popularity on public television, and Creation Conventions held in various cities (and including other science fiction shows' merchandise and programming as well).
-In the late 1980s other events such as Omnicon and Megacon showcased the classic series.
+North America's first events were based in Los Angeles in 1979 and 1980 with Who One featuring Tom Baker.
+Soon followed an enormous convention heyday during the 1980s in the Chicago area with the Spirit of Light events, which attracted many thousands of fans due to the show's popularity on public television, and Creation Conventions held in various cities.
+In the late 1980s, other events such as Omnicon and Megacon showcased the classic series.
 The 1990s saw a decline in major events, though Chicago featured the relatively large-sized Visions events throughout the decade, and the popular Gallifrey One convention began in Los Angeles.
-As of 2015, Gallifrey One and the Chicago TARDIS convention (Visions' successor) continue, with the addition of Georgia's WHOlanta (formerly TimeGate) in Atlanta (begun 2005), Florida's Hurricane Who (begun 2009), Alabama's Con Kasterborous (begun 2012), New York's L. I. Who (begun 2013), and the annual Sci Fi Sea Cruise featuring Doctor Who guests departing from different ports each year.
+As of 2015, Gallifrey One and the Chicago TARDIS convention continue, with the addition of Georgia's WHOlanta in Atlanta, Florida's Hurricane Who, Alabama's Con Kasterborous, New York's L. I. Who, and the annual Sci Fi Sea Cruise featuring Doctor Who guests departing from different ports each year.
 Startup events exist in the form of CONsole Room in Minnesota, (Re)Generation Who in Maryland, Time Eddy in Kansas, and WhoFest in Texas.